 With the mid-week Pet Parade Dash Kitten blog launched an informal pet close-up photography challenge.
 Not just cats, but parrots, and rabbits and dogs too.

-I have early submissions from pet people who have taken an animal close-up and I will be featuring these through April on the blog.
+I have submissions from pet people who have taken various animal close-ups and I will be featuring these through the month on the blog.
 They are not all ‘fancy camera’ shots either.

 Tuxedo Cat Series with Miranda